Dan Added

 Dan Added (born 13 April 1999) is a French professional tennis player.

-Added has a career high ATP singles ranking of No. 270 achieved on 14 November 2022.
-He also has a career high ATP doubles ranking of No. 122 achieved on 16 January 2023.
-Added has won 22 ITF titles over the course of his career.
+Added has a career high ATP singles ranking of world No. 194 achieved on 17 November 2025 and a career high doubles ranking of No. 77 achieved on 25 September 2023.
+Added has won 13 Challenger doubles titles.

 Career

-2019–2021: ATP and Grand slam doubles debut
+2019–21: ATP and Grand slam doubles debut

 Added made his ATP main draw doubles debut at the 2019 Moselle Open after receiving a wildcard partnering Albano Olivetti.

 Added made his Grand Slam main draw doubles debut at the 2021 French Open also as a wildcard partnering with Jo-Wilfried Tsonga where he recorded his first Major win.